Pronoun Case

 Pronoun case shows the reader how the pronoun functions within the sentence, whether it’s the subject, object or shows ownership.
 There are three pronoun cases: subjective, objective, and possessive.

-Page last updated June 26, 2023.
+Page last updated February 26, 2026.